mrjpierce/mp3-file-analysis/README.md

 - **If I'm streaming the upload, why place it in S3?** Uploading to S3 allows us to decouple the upload and processing computation.
 While not necessary now, it allows for event driven async processing in a distributed system that could be implemented later.
 This is how I would have designed the system if it weren't for the strict API contract requirements.

+- **Why the test-data song?** I wasn't sure what the license was on the provided sample.
+Since I was uploading this project to GitHub I made my own song based on the project just to be safe.
+Song is released under the Creative Commons (CC) License.

 ## Quick Start

 ### Prerequisites